ricksteruk/aya_devnet_guide/guide_join_devnet.md

 sudo chmod +x ./start_aya_validator.sh
 ```

+`NOTE: If you want to set up a second Aya DevNet Node at the same external address use a different port eg: 30334`

 Let us test that the validator starts by executing the script we just created
 ```bash
 ./start_aya_validator.sh